antaris-inc/SatOS-Payload-SDK/examples/app-cpp/README.md

 # Example C++ Payload Application

-This directory contains an example Payload Application using the Python.
+This directory contains an example Payload Application using the C++.
 This is not production-ready code, but it is useful for learning how the platform functions.

 ## Quickstart